Mekhlabhishek/Test1/book/chapter-3.md

 Select `selenium-standalone` as an answer for this as we will be running the test cases using the selenium server.

-## Review config file
+## Correct the config file

 After completing those questions dependencies, other packages will get installed on the system.
-Let's review the config file that the system just created.
+Let's fix the config file that the system just created.
-Open `wdio.conf.js` in your favorite text editor and inspect & modify the following to appropriate values
+Open `wdio.conf.js` in your favorite text editor and inspect & modify the following to appropriate values.

 1. Specs folder